graphpql/graphpinator/docs/examples/SimpleUnion.md

 ## Introduction

-In this example, we define a simple schema with the union and execute one request on it.
+In this example, we define a simple schema with one union and execute one request on it.
 You should be familiar with our previous HelloWorld example to understand the basics.

 ## Define our types